-Students prepare for careers in advertising agencies, publications, the broadcast media, broadcasting stations, business and industry, and trade and professional associations.
+Students prepare for careers in advertising agencies, publications, the broadcast media, business and industry, and trade and professional associations.

 Non-majors may choose advertising as a minor, which requires the completion of 21 credit hours that may include both management and creative advertising courses.
-Both tracks, account management and creative, are available as minors.
-[More about advertising major]
+More about advertising major.

 The magazine major prepares students to be magazine writers, editors, designers and creative directors.
 As part of their coursework, students: